cjwit/worldmusic_development/_resources/resources.markdown

     title: "Visualizing hip-hop melodies"
     author: "Ethan Hein"
     date: 2016
-    description: "Using visualiations to show pitch, this article demonstrates the relationship between melody and rhythm as well as the importance of each in style"
+    description: "Using visualizations to show pitch, this article demonstrates the relationship between melody and rhythm as well as the importance of each in style"
     link: "https://www.ethanhein.com/wp/2016/visualizing-hip-hop-melodies/"
     tags:
       - "Musical Terms"